3PU/2nd-paw/README.md

 This is why I'm looking to add back-end data validation in the future along with a manual approval from a admin user of the donations or blogpost, before the uploaded recipe/information is made publicly available.

+For all views/pages that require a user to be authenticated in order to access/view it, I've added the `@login_requires` decorator to ensure non-authenticated users can't access the view/page by manually entering a path into the address field.

 <br/>